zsparal/api-documentation/source/orders/status-changes.rst

     is partially shipped and the rest of the line is ``canceled``.

     * The order has status ``shipping`` or ``completed``.
-    * This is a final state, the order line can't transition to another state.
+    * This is a final state, the order line cannot transition to another state.

 .. _orderline-status-canceled:

 ``canceled``
 ^^^^^^^^^^^^
     When the complete order line is canceled, the line gets this status.
 If only part of the order line is canceled, the status will stay at its previous status.
-Only merchants can cancel orders and order lines, the consumer can't do this.
+Only merchants can cancel orders and order lines, the consumer cannot do this.

     * The order has status ``authorized``, ``shipping``, ``completed``, ``expired`` or ``canceled``.
-    * This is a final state, the order line can't transition to another state.
+    * This is a final state, the order line cannot transition to another state.